 Founders in their 40s are ~2× more likely to build high-growth firms than founders in their 20s.
 Survival and growth rates rise with age into the late 50s. —NBER

-Founders in their 40s and 50s consistently outperform younger peers on growth and longevity, yet they receive little focus or support.
+Founders in their 40s and 50s consistently outperform younger peers on growth and longevity.
+Despite this, startup success is still widely framed as a young person’s game.